 Investing with $10,000

 Once you build your account up to $10,000, you will want an even split of growth stocks and dividend paying stocks.
 Now how you structure your account comes down to your own personal preference but as your account grows beyond $10,000 I like to keep the majority in dividend paying companies.

 These can be Reits, BDC’s, Telecom, Utilities, pipelines.. it’s up to you but I aim for at least a 4% dividend.
 I will always allocate a maximum of 75% in these names and a minimum of 25% in tech.
 I will never touch cyclical stocks.
 That includes airlines, auto manufactures(with the exception of Tesla) home builders.. it’s a long list but I avoid those industries.

 I’m a big fan of selling puts and with at least $10,000 in your account you can now do this with lower priced stocks and remain well diversified.
 If you are unfamiliar with put selling, you can check out my other article that I made on it or you can do some research on it.

 It really is my favorite income strategy so I highly suggest you learn about it.
 Zanga and Huntington bankshares are companies I like.
 Both have a low share price and an active options market so they are well suited for this strategy in a $10,000 account.

 As you can see, if you want to invest in the stock market with little money, it’s not complicated.
 If you stay the course, remain disciplined and invest for the long term, you too can take control of your investments and your future.
 If you have a money manager, make sure you fire his ass cause you don’t need him.
-If you have your money in a mutual fund, get out of it because you are getting ripped off and starting today you can put those ridiculous fees they charge back in your pocket.
+If you have your money in a mutual fund, get out of it because you are getting ripped off.
+Starting today, you can put those ridiculous fees they charge back in YOUR pocket.